FAQS

 Does radiation therapy hurt?

-No. However, the treatment table can be a little uncomfortable.
+When you undergo external beam radiation therapy treatment, each session is painless, and just like getting an X-ray, you will not see or feel anything, but you will hear mechanical noises from the machine.
+However, the treatment table can be a little uncomfortable.
 If you do experience pain during treatment, tell the radiation therapist.
 He or she will turn off the machine and come into the room.
 The radiation stops when the machine is turned off.

 Will radiation therapy make me radioactive?